hyrmn/ThousandDollarIdeas/README.md

  - ** Bad idea Markov chain generator **

   Using this readme, among others, create a Markov chain generator to come up with bad ideas.
 Incorporate a twitter bot.
 Flag for follow-up random ideas that were starred.
 Even a Markov agent might have a good idea given the awesome source material here.

+ - ** Due Me **

+  A to-do list that prioritizes by financial interest in completing a task.
+For example, a task to return library books would move up the list as their return date approaches.
+Color-code in red the items that are overdue and costing you money.